Maple-Pecan Pork Chops

 - 1/2 cup unsweetened apple juice

-- In a small bowl, combine the mustard, pepper and 2 teaspoons syrup.
+- Mix mustard, pepper and 2 teaspoons syrup.
 Lightly drizzle over both sides of pork chops.

-- In a large nonstick skillet, brown pork in butter over medium heat for 2-3 minutes on each side.
+- In a large nonstick skillet, heat butter over medium heat.
+Brown pork chops 2-3 minutes on each side.
 Add apple juice.
-Reduce heat; cover and simmer for 15-20 minutes or until a meat thermometer reads 160°.
-Remove chops and keep warm.
+Reduce heat; simmer, covered, until a thermometer reads 145°, 15-20 minutes.
+Remove chops; let stand 5 minutes, keeping them warm.

-- Add pecans and remaining syrup to the skillet; cook and stir for 1-2 minutes or until blended.
+- Add pecans and remaining syrup to skillet; cook and stir until blended, 1-2 minutes.
 Serve with pork chops.
-Yield: 4 servings.

 I thought this was just ok.
 Not much flavor and kind of tasted like burnt sugar.
 Will not make again.